Mak2006/graph-nosql-labs/Cassandra Concepts.md

 3.
 ### Data modelling example
 For killrvideo what are the use cases
-1. Main use cases
+1. Primary use cases
-	2. MU1 -  Login use cases
+	2. MU1 -  get all my videos
+	3. MU2 - See the comments on my videos
+	4. M
-2.
+2. Secondary use cases
+	3. SU1 - Login
+	4.

 ## C* rdbms differences
 ```markdown